Female student in class

 The department offers three programs for undergraduates: American StudiesCreative Writing, and English.
 At the graduate level, it oversees the Master of Arts in English for Teachers program.
 English majors may also pursue study in the Secondary Education program in conjunction with the Department of Education.

-Members of the Department of English faculty are accomplished scholars, writers, and poets who are actively engaged in the creative and scholarly pursuits for which we train our students.
+Members of the Department of English and Cultural Studies faculty are accomplished scholars, writers, and poets who are actively engaged in the creative and scholarly pursuits for which we train our students.
 First and foremost, though, the faculty members are teachers and mentors to our majors.
 Small classes and individual relationships allow faculty to work closely with students to set them on a course for success in their studies and beyond.

 Minors